zxanderh/als-unhooked/README.md

 });
 ```

-If you determine that you do need to use [Namespace#bindEmitter], be sure to install [emitter-listener], as it is not installed alongside als-unhooked by default.
+If you do need to use [Namespace#bindEmitter], be sure to install [emitter-listener], as it is not installed alongside als-unhooked by default.

 ## Acknowledgments